“Therefore, as the elect of God, holy and beloved, put on tender mercies, kindness, humility, meekness, longsuffering.”

 The third and last title to which God appeals to live the Christian life is “beloved.”

-The grammar of the word “beloved” indicates the permanence of God’s love when he chose us.
-This means that we are always the objects of God’s love which never changes (Rom.
-5:8; 1 John 4:9-11, 19).
-God is immutable in his love which means that his love never changes toward us.
-God’s love can never change under any circumstance toward us.
+The grammar of the word “beloved” indicates the permanence of God’s love when He chose us (perfect participle).
+This irreversible love never alters; we are always the objects of God’s love (Rom.
+5:8; 1 John 4:9-11,19).
+God is immutable in His love, which means His love never changes toward us.
+God’s love can never modify under any circumstance toward us.
 Our love may wane toward God.
-As a member of the human race all of us are unstable to some extent.
+As members of the human race, we all are unstable in love to some extent.

 The Father loves the Son with an infinite amount of love.
-When we enter into union with Christ, God accepts us in the beloved one (Eph.
+When we enter into union with Christ, God accepts us in the “beloved one” (Eph.
 1:6).
-Therefore, the Father loves us with the same amount of love that he has for the Son — an infinite amount.
+Therefore, the Father loves us with the same amount of love He has for the Son — an infinite amount.

-“Beloved” means the object of love.
+“Beloved” denotes the object of love.
 No believer has the right to say that “No one loves me.”

 Jeremiah 31:3, “Yes, I have loved you with an everlasting love.”